Nigerian rape survivors own their voices | DW | 08.03.2022

 One day, she opened up to her cousin — 6 years her elder — who couldn't offer any help because she too had been abused since childhood by the same uncle.
 They couldn't get help.
 They were not bold enough to speak up.

-"I had a personal experience of being sexually molested when I was 5 years old and that made me want to fight that no other child should experience what I had experienced when I was that age," Toyin Ndidi Taiwo-Ojo told DW.
+"I had a personal experience of being sexually molested when I was 5-years-old and that made me want to fight that no other child should experience what I had experienced when I was that age," Taiwo-Ojo told DW.

 Taiwo-Ojo was quiet and withdrawn, compared to her siblings.
 Eugene noticed this and preyed on her.